Westpac warns of spread of scams targeting Australians during COVID-19

 “We’ve also rolled out tailored training across our branch network and created a full-time Scam Assist team to support our scam detection and prevention efforts,” he said.

-Westpac has introduced a new Instant Digital Card option to make online payments more secure and convenient for eligible customers through providing a digital version of their credit or debit card via the Westpac Live mobile banking app.
+Westpac has introduced a new Digital Card option to make online payments more secure and convenient for eligible customers through providing a digital version of their credit or debit card via the Westpac Live mobile banking app.

 The card uses a Dynamic Card Verification Code (CVC) instead of the traditional static CVC on the back of the card, which generates a new three-digit code every 24 hours, helping improve security and reduce fraud.